Jurickson Profar Player Props: Rockies vs. Athletics

 Jurickson Profar At The Plate

-- Profar is batting .243 with 21 doubles, two triples, seven home runs and 40 walks.
+- Profar has 21 doubles, two triples, seven home runs and 40 walks while batting .243.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.